ostilo/GITHUBAPI/README.md

 ## The project demostrate the use of modern Jetpack Compose, MVMM, Clean Architecture, Unit testing, Koin, and Navigation.

 ## Guidelines
-1. Check the master branch for `app` to get the updated code
+1. Check the master branch to get the updated code

-2. The `GITHUB_API_KEY` token used in the project is
+3. The `GITHUB_API_KEY` token used in the project is

 `GITHUB_API_KEY = "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"`